Brass Band was founded in 1993 by

 purchase a full set of new

-Part of the grant was also
+instruments, and part of the grant was also

 allocated to commission a piece